Catherine22/Algorithm/README.md

   > It extends [MyBinaryTree].
 The only one difference between the node ([BNode]) of MyBinaryTree and the node ([BSTNode]) of  MyBinarySearchTree is key, which means you sort the whole tree by keys and you are able to assign null or duplicated values.
 It's a key-value pair.
 Or you can just remove value if you don't need it.<br><br>
   > - [MyBinaryTree] implements BinaryTree the interface <br>
-  > - [MyBinarySearchTreeKernel] implements BinarySearchTree the interface and extends [MyBinaryTree]<br>
+  > - [BinarySearchTreeImpl] implements BinarySearchTree the interface and extends [MyBinaryTree]<br>
-  > If you want to operate BST, you have to create [MyBinarySearchTree] instead of [MyBinarySearchTreeKernel], however.
+  > If you want to operate BST, you have to create [MyBinarySearchTree] instead of [BinarySearchTreeImpl], however.
 Because I want to hide some public methods which are not supported for BST are built by [MyBinaryTree] <br>

 ### AVL Tree